Persistence

 Inject DLL Payload

-Now inject malicious dll file into victim’s machine inside /system32 through your meterpreter session with admin privilege and then execute the following command to make changes into the register for printer driver installation.
+Now, inject the malicious DLL file into the victim’s machine inside the /system32 directory using your Meterpreter session with administrative privileges.
+Afterward, execute the following command to modify the registry for printer driver installation.

 upload /root/raj.dll .